wing5wong/artisan-whs-static/source/_news/2020-07-02_george-davey-wins-his-top-spot-daily-prize-in-the-richie-mccaw-competition-on-tv3-the-project.md

 ---
 Year 10 boy, George Davey wins his 'Top Spot' in the Richie McCaw competition on TV3 'The Project' at 7pm, promoting / showcasing the best spots in New Zealand.

-George received a daily prize of $200 for his 30 second video of Matipo Park and Whanganui.
+George received a daily prize of $200 for his 30 second video of Matipo Park in Whanganui.

 He will find out tonight on 'The Project' TV3 if he makes it into the finals!